 5) Eyes on Success Episode 2238: Living with a Blind Person

 September 21st 2022 | Most episodes of Eyes On Success center on the experiences of a blind person, whether dealing with technology, employment, travelling or whatever.
 This week, hosts Nancy and Peter Torpey discuss raising and living with a blind person from everybody else's perspective, including interviews with Pete's mother, sister, wife, in-laws and children:

-✍ Submit your adaptive technology-related Webinar or Training Course for consideration within this section using this form: https://www.toptechtidbits.com/submit-webinar-training-course or locate "Webinar / Training Course Submission Form" within the main menu of the Top Tech Tidbits website.
+✍ Submit your adaptive technology-related Webinar, Training Course or Event for consideration within this section using this form: https://www.toptechtidbits.com/submit-webinar-training-course or locate "Webinar / Training Course Submission Form" within the main menu of the Top Tech Tidbits website.

 1) Accessible Music Tech 2022

 September 23rd 2022 | 2PM PT, 3PM MT, 4PM CT, 5PM ET, 9PM GMT | A one-day, fully online event with technical talks, panels, and musical demonstrations exploring the intersections of accessibility and music.
 This event is free and there is no need to register.
 Just come back here at the start of the event:

 2) Blindness & Diabetes Webinar: Dexcom vs Freestyle Libre | Accessible Pharmacy Services For The Blind